Vibia Perpetua

 "Stand fast in the faith, and love one another, all of you, and be not offended at my sufferings."

-Vibia Perpetua was a young noblewoman of Roman Carthage who chose martyrdom over apostasy in 203 CE, leaving behind an infant son and a prison diary that became one of the earliest surviving Christian writings by a woman.
-She and her slave companion Felicity were driven into the arena on March 7; her final words — 'Stand fast in the faith, and love one another' — have echoed through the Church for eighteen centuries.
+Vibia Perpetua was a young noblewoman of Roman Carthage who chose death over apostasy in 203 CE, leaving behind an infant son and a prison diary that ranks among the earliest surviving Christian writings by a woman.
+She and her enslaved companion Felicity were attacked by a wild heifer in the arena on March 7; Perpetua, mortally wounded, guided the gladiator's trembling hand to finish her execution.

 Early Life

-Born around 182 AD to a prominent family in Carthage, Perpetua was a nursing mother when officers came for her catechumenal group.
-She could have been invisible.
-She stepped forward instead.
+Born around 182 AD to a prominent family in Carthage, Perpetua was nursing an infant son when officers arrested her catechumenal group.
+She was baptized in prison before her death.

 Turning Point